ethan-kramer/Space-Invader/README.md

 # Space-Invader
-Space Invader game in python using pygame. test
+Space Invader game in python using pygame.<br>
+The player moves side to side using arrow keys and shoots randomly spawning enemies using the space bar.
+When an enemy is hit, they respawn back at the top of the screen, and the score is incremented.
+When an enemy gets too close to the player the game is over and the final score is printed.<br>

 # Game-Play
 ![action1](https://user-images.githubusercontent.com/62119661/197320238-0c72b46b-fbf1-404d-a488-b4edb557ed71.png)